Experimental evidence of non-classical brain functions: Results

-(4) Conscious awareness -- We found in seven participants from whom two had reported to have fallen asleep, that the ceZQC signal pattern changed dramatically as shown in Fig.~\ref{918358}.
-This dramatic signal pattern changed gradually during the transition from awake to asleep as shown in the \href{https://www.authorea.com/users/270054/articles/393107-cardiac-evoked-long-range-quantum-entanglement-in-the-conscious-brain-supplementary-material}{supplementary material} (Fig.~7).
-In \href{https://www.authorea.com/users/270054/articles/393107-cardiac-evoked-long-range-quantum-entanglement-in-the-conscious-brain-supplementary-material}{supplementary material} at (Fig.~8), the results of a Recurrence Quantification Analysis and a Multifractal Detrended Fluctuation Analysis (for detailed description see Lopez-Perez et al.~\cite{lopez-perez}) are plotted over all time points.
-The plots illustrate the difference between wakefulness and the slow decline during the falling asleep period.
-The analysis shows that periodicity, large and small fluctuations, repeating patterns and their predictability, and the stability of the system were changing over the observation period.
-In-depth analysis of sleep pattern and the effect of aging will be reported elsewhere~\cite{lopez-perez}.
+We also found that the signal did not respond to the CO$_{2}$ challenge (Fig.~\ref{372115}B) in contrast to the SQC signal from the voxel including the superior sagittal sinus (Fig. \ref{372115}A) which indicated the blood flow response. \\ During our studies, we also realised that the signal depended on awareness and awakening.
+In seven participants from whom two had reported to have fallen asleep, we found that the signal pattern declined as shown in Fig.~\ref{918358}.
 For the final data acquisition, all participants had been asked to stay awake during the imaging protocol.
-Then, we no longer detected a sleep pattern.\selectlanguage{english}
+At this point, we no longer detected a sleep pattern. \\ In a case study, we observed the pattern change over a period of 20 minutes which showed a gradual transition from awake to asleep as shown in the appendix at Fig.~\ref{sleep6}. \\ We used Recurrence Quantification Analysis and Multifractal Detrended Fluctuation Analysis to illustrate the difference between wakefulness and the slow decline during the falling asleep period.
+The analysis shows that periodicity, large and small fluctuations, repeating patterns and their predictability, and the stability of the system were changing over the observation period (Fig.~\ref{642362}).